prestonharberts/bib/Bible/eccles1.md

 ## Futility of Secular Wisdom
 ###### ¶ 16
 > I thought to myself,
->  “ I have become much wiser than any of my predecessors who ruled over Jerusalem;
+> “I have become much wiser than any of my predecessors who ruled over Jerusalem;
->  “ I have acquired much wisdom and knowledge.”
+> “I have acquired much wisdom and knowledge.”
 ###### 17
 > So I decided to discern the benefit of wisdom and knowledge over foolish behavior and ideas;
 > However, I concluded that even this endeavor is like trying to chase the wind.